 As yet another example, Sally has $100,000 of cash.
 She could invest it at a 3% interest rate for the next year, which would earn $3,000.
 She instead chooses to use the money for a land purchase, on which she will grow grape vines and eventually produce wine.
 The implicit cost of this decision is $3,000 per year, which is the foregone interest income.

 In short, implicit cost is the profit that was sacrificed in order to employ resources elsewhere.
 Implicit cost is not recorded in the accounting records of a business, and so does not appear in its financial statements.
 Implicit costs should always be considered when choosing among different alternatives for the deployment of resources.
+Thus, the concept is most frequently considered during the process of capital budgeting, or when investing excess funds or when assigning tasks to employees.

 Implicit cost is also known as opportunity cost.